 A bright interior light and large transparent viewing window lets you check your food as it cooks.
 Many models have poor visibility through the door.
 Where possible, ask the store to power up the microwaves you're considering to make sure visibility is good.

 Check there aren't too many gaps or crevices inside or outside the microwave that could trap food and grease.
 Control pads are easier to clean than dials and buttons.
 Stainless steel may look flash but it's harder to keep clean.

-Automatic defrost prompts you to enter the weight and type of food, the oven then calculates defrosting time.
+Automatic defrost prompts you to enter the weight and type of food, and the oven then calculates defrosting time.

 Sensor programs take automatic functions one step further by measuring vapours emitted by the food to control the cooking time.
+No weight required.

 This setting performs a sequence of functions, such as defrost, cook and then leave to stand.